Canterbury Rugby Football Union: Early history (1879–1975)

-National provincial championship (1976–2005)
+National Provincial Championship (1976–2005)

 The National Provincial Championship was founded in 1976, becoming the premier national rugby competition.
 The NPC did not have playoffs, with the Championship awarded to the team with the best record.
 Canterbury had immediate success in the competition, going undefeated in 1977 to win the title.
 Canterbury had mixed results for the next five years, finishing between 2nd and 9th during this period.
 In 1983 Canterbury won their second title, once again going undefeated.

-Canterbury teams did not win the title again, until 1997.
-All Black laden Auckland teams constantly proved superior to Canterbury, claiming 10 titles from 1984 to 1996.
+Canterbury teams did not win the title again until 1997.
+All Black-laden Auckland teams outperformed Canterbury, claiming 10 titles from 1984 to 1996.
 The 1984 and 1989 Canterbury teams had a record of 8 wins, 1 draw and 1 loss, and finished second to Auckland.

 In 1992, the National Provincial Championship established playoffs, with the top four sides playing in a knockout format.
 In 1992 and 1993 Canterbury missed the playoffs.
 In 1994, Canterbury placed 3rd during the regular season.
 Canterbury travelled to North Harbour for the semi-final.
 Canterbury lost 27–59 to North Harbour.
 In 1995, Canterbury missed the playoffs again.
-Canterbury began to see the development of important players such as Andrew Mehrtens, Todd Blackadder and Reuben Thorne.
+Canterbury began to see the development of important players such as Andrew Mehrtens, Todd Blackadder, and Reuben Thorne.
 Despite losing three of the first four games Canterbury rebounded to finish 3rd in 1996.
-However, Canterbury lost away to Counties Manukau 33–46 in the semi-final.
-In the 1997 season Canterbury broke their championship drought, winning their third title.
-Canterbury posted a record of 8 wins and 2 losses, enough to finish 2nd in the round robin.
+However, Canterbury went on to lose away to Counties Manukau 33–46 in the semi-final.
+In the 1997 season, Canterbury broke their championship drought, winning their third title.
+Canterbury posted a record of 8 wins and 2 losses, enough to finish 2nd in the round-robin.
 Canterbury defeated Auckland 21–15 in the semi-final.
 Canterbury also hosted the final owing to Counties Manukau, upsetting Waikato 43–40 in the other semi-final.
 Canterbury defeated Counties Manukau 44–13 in the final.